tolmachina/Auto-Invoicing/README.md

 ver.
 0.01

 A command line script that auto-generates invoices from specific pdf files with job's description.
 A handy tool, saving time on boring tasks.
+Repo doesn't contain any actual job's docs as for privacy reasons.

 Principle: